VK2ZJ/VK2ZJ_SINAD_Meter/README.md

 Limitations:
 * The app expects a 1kHz tone, which is the standard for testing radio sensitivity.
 * The notch filter in the SINAD algorithm implementation is only 50Hz wide, so you must use a good signal generator with the modulation frequency accuracy or ±25Hz.
 * The result will only be as good as the audio input of your PC.
-Turn off all input processing effects, like Dolby, AGC, etc.
+Turn off all input processing effects, like Dolby, AGC, etc. Go to Sound Settings on Windows, click the audio input you're using and disable "Audio Enhancements".
 * The app won't measure very high SINAD such as what might be needed for high-end audio equiment.
 Most audio input devices / chipsets don't have the required performance.
 * The input level must not cause clipping in the audio input.. adjust your radio volume while monitoring the waveform plot the app gives you, to spot-check for clipping and other issues.
+* Using a USB microphone in front of your radio's speaker can work, but results may vary.
+For example, the miniDSP UMIK-1 won't work due to its high 1/f noise.

 Tested on Windows only so far, but the underlying python code should work on most OSes.